Politics and History

 Practical skills

-You'll also have the opportunity to gain first-hand experience carrying out community-based politics research.
+You'll have the opportunity to gain first-hand experience carrying out community-based politics research.
 You'll support a local institution or non-governmental organisation and apply some of your learned skills in the workplace.

 Research skills